nathnim/track_and_count/README.md

 often just accomany their parents who vote), it is important to define the voting act in a more precise way.
 Both an urn and voters are identified using the YOLOv5 detector which puts a bounding box around each of them.
 To vote, a person must come close to an urn and spend a certain amount of time around (i.e. the distance between the object centroids must be within a certain critical radius).
 This
 "certain amount of time" is necessary to distinguish the people who pass by and the ones who actually vote.
-This definition requires two predefined **parameters**:
+This approach requires two predefined **parameters**:

 - Critical radius